Unix-like: History

 "Unix-like" systems started to appear in the late 1970s and early 1980s.
 Many proprietary versions, such as Idris (1978), UNOS (1982), Coherent (1983), and UniFlex (1985), aimed to provide businesses with the functionality available to academic users of UNIX.

-When AT&T allowed relatively inexpensive commercial binary sub-licensing of UNIX in 1979, a variety of proprietary systems were developed based on it, including AIX, HP-UX, IRIX, SunOS, Tru64, Ultrix, and Xenix.
+When AT&T allowed relatively inexpensive commercial binary sublicensing of UNIX in 1979, a variety of proprietary systems were developed based on it, including AIX, HP-UX, IRIX, SunOS, Tru64, Ultrix, and Xenix.
 These largely displaced the proprietary clones.
 Growing incompatibility among these systems led to the creation of interoperability standards, including POSIX and the Single UNIX Specification.

 Various free, low-cost, and unrestricted substitutes for UNIX emerged in the 1980s and 1990s, including 4.4BSD, Linux, and Minix.
 Some of these have in turn been the basis for commercial "Unix-like" systems, such as BSD/OS and macOS.
-Several versions of (Mac) OS X/macOS running on Intel-based Mac computers have been certified under the Single UNIX Specification.
-The BSD variants are descendants of UNIX developed by the University of California at Berkeley with UNIX source code from Bell Labs.
-However, the BSD code base has evolved since then, replacing all of the AT&T code.
+Several versions of (Mac) OS X/macOS running on Intel-based and Apple silicon-based Mac computers have been certified under the Single UNIX Specification.
+The BSD variants are descendants of UNIX developed by the University of California at Berkeley, with UNIX source code from Bell Labs.
+However, the BSD code base has evolved since then, replacing all the AT&T code.
 Since the BSD variants are not certified as compliant with the Single UNIX Specification, they are referred to as "UNIX-like" rather than "UNIX".

 Categories

-Dennis Ritchie, one of the original creators of Unix, expressed his opinion that Unix-like systems such as Linux are de facto Unix systems.
-Eric S. Raymond and Rob Landley have suggested that there are three kinds of Unix-like systems:
+Eric S. Raymond and Rob Landley have suggested that there are three kinds of Unix-like systems: "genetic UNIX" derived from the original Bell Labs UNIX, "trademark UNIX" (or "branded UNIX") for which the Open Group have licensed the UNIX trademark, and a third category of operating systems that are not in either of those categories but that are patterned after the original Bell Labs UNIX.